 Advocacy for Shared Goals and Interests, Collective Bargaining and Promotion of Good Governance

 The member states of the African Union (AU) and the Caribbean Community (CARICOM) are integral constituents of the Organization of African, Caribbean, and Pacific States (OACPS), formerly known as the ACP-EU Partnership.
-The Cotonou Agreement, which supplanted the Lomé agreements, enshrined structured political dialogue as a crucial element, acknowledging that the attainment of sustainable development and poverty alleviation is inextricably linked to addressing political, human rights, and governance concerns.
-This shift towards a more comprehensive and dialogue-based approach to international cooperation emerged as a response to the increasing recognition of the need to confront issues in a holistic manner.
-However, the Cotonou Agreement appeared to circumscribe advocacy for mutual objectives predominantly within the realm of soft politics.
+The Cotonou Agreement, which supplanted the Lomé agreements, enshrined structured political dialogue as a core pillar of cooperation, recognising that sustainable development and poverty alleviation are inseparable from political stability, human rights protection, and good governance.
+This marked a shift towards a more holistic and dialogue-based model of international cooperation, reflecting growing international consensus that development challenges cannot be addressed in purely economic terms.